junxit/us-congress-bills-115/metadata.md

 - 2017-07-26 — Placed on the Union Calendar, Calendar No. 189.
 - 2017-07-26 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-260.
 - 2017-07-26 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-260.
+- 2017-10-02 — Considered under suspension of the rules. (consideration: CR H7645-7646)
+- 2017-10-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2937.
+- 2017-10-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-10-02 — Mr. Thompson (PA) moved to suspend the rules and pass the bill.
+- 2017-10-02 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7645)
+- 2017-10-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7645)